functionalscript/functionalscript/LANGUAGE.md

 ### 9.5.
 Throw

 [Throw](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/throw).
-FunctionalScript allows to throw exceptions, but the language has no ability to catch them.
-You should only be using Statement throw in non-recoverable situations.
+FunctionalScript allows to throw exceptions, but the language has no syntax to catch them.
+Developers should only use the 'throw' statement in non-recoverable situations.
 Throwing an exception could be compared to [panic in Rust](https://doc.rust-lang.org/std/macro.panic.html).

 ### 9.6.
 While